VJZ-Corp/vjz-corp.github.io/resources/cs/μarch-101.md

 <img width="825" height="556" alt="image" src="https://github.com/user-attachments/assets/2a245d44-9685-4a97-afc8-6a679b9ef3af" />

-## Front End
-We covered many topics related to the front end design of Zen 5, but some notable advanced topics *not* covered in this tutorial:
+We covered many topics related to the microarchitectural design of Zen 5, but some notable advanced topics *not* covered in this tutorial:
-- Indirect Target Array
-- BTB Levels
-- ITLB
-- x86 Decoding (ISA-specific)
-- μOp Cache
+- *Indirect Target Array* - predictor structure that caches likely targets of indirect branches (function pointers, virtual calls, etc.) to avoid misprediction penalties.
+- *BTB Levels* - multiple tiers of branch target buffers that store recent branch destinations at different capacities/latencies to improve prediction coverage and speed.
+- *ITLB* - caches address translations for instruction fetches to avoid page table walks.
+- *Decoder Internals* - ISA-specific Hardware logic that translates ISA instructions into internal micro-operations (μops), often handling variable-length decoding and instruction fusion.
+- *μOp Cache* - cache of already-decoded micro-operations that lets the CPU bypass the decode stage and fetch μops directly for faster front-end throughput.
+- *Taken Branch Buffer* – a small structure that quickly supplies targets for recently taken branches to keep the fetch pipeline from stalling.
+- *Forwarding Network* – internal bypass paths that route execution results directly between pipeline stages to avoid waiting for register write-back.
+- *Load/Store Queues* – buffers that track in-flight memory operations, enforce ordering rules, and enable memory disambiguation and speculation.
+- *FP/Vector Operations* – execution units and pipelines that handle floating-point and SIMD instructions for parallel numerical computation.
+- *DTLB* – caches address translations for data pages.
+- *Miss Address Buffer* – a structure (often the (M)iss (S)tatus (H)olding (R)egister) that tracks outstanding cache misses and coordinates data fills when memory responses return.
+- *Infinity Fabric* – high-speed interconnect used in AMD systems to link CPU cores, caches, memory controllers, and other components.